awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

    xvdf    202:80   0   10G  0 disk
    ```

 1. Determine whether there is a file system on the volume\.
 New volumes are raw block devices, and you must create a file system on them before you can mount and use them\.
-Volumes that have been restored from snapshots likely have a file system on them already; if you create a new file system on top of an existing file system, the operation overwrites your data\.
+Volumes that were created from snapshots likely have a file system on them already; if you create a new file system on top of an existing file system, the operation overwrites your data\.

    Use the file \-s command to get information about a device, such as its file system type\.
 If the output shows simply `data`, as in the following example output, there is no file system on the device and you must create one\.